 As family dogs, our adults are not accustomed to being in crates.
 They are fond of sleeping with humans, playing in the yard with supervision, regular walks, and being part of our lives.
 In short, our adult Mi-Kis are ready-made pets that will thrive with a bit of fine-tuning with training that they’ll be able to receive with more individualized care.

-Bernadette – black smooth-face female – Turning 4 in January of 2026 – Available now
+Bernadette – black smooth-face female – 4 years old – Available now

 Bernadette is a shiny black smooth-face Mi-Kis with adorable white gloves that are spotted.
 Bernadette sometimes takes a little while to warm up to new people at first, but she loves sleeping in our bed.
 Since baby gates don’t contain her, she follows me around the house.
 She isn’t pushy about getting attention but once she decides she likes you, she’ll get very close to your face and offer a rare kiss.
 She is very cat-like in personality.
 She has beautiful eyes and a short muzzle.
 She’s very athletic but has not been terribly fond of being in a harness to go for walks.
 She does love running around in our back yard, however.
 She was spayed November 5th and has recovered completely, so she is available now.
 Due to her recent litter, her coat is a bit sparse, but it should fill in nicely soon.
 Smooth-face Mi-Kis are very easy to maintain.
 She won’t require professional grooming unless you need a bit of help trimming her black nails and shaving the bottoms of her feet occasionally.
 She is being offered for $2,500.